 • a means of empowering those who may be suffering abuse and neglect, if appropriate to transfer them to specialist services to protect them from harm

-Since our national launch, The Silver Line Helpline has received over 1.4 million calls.
+Since our national launch in November 2013, The Silver Line Helpline has received over 2 million calls.
 Over two-thirds of these calls were made overnight or at weekends when no other helpline is available for older people who may be lonely, isolated or confused.
-We now receive around 10,000 calls every week from lonely and isolated older people; with 53% of callers saying they have literally no-one else to speak to.
+We now receive around 10,500 calls every week from lonely and isolated older people; with 53% of callers saying they have literally no-one else to speak to.

 Over 3,000 volunteer Silver Line Friends are making regular weekly friendship calls to older people.
 We have launched Silver Circles, group calls for people with shared interests, and have started Silver Letters for people who prefer the written word or are hearing impaired.